Kids Under Cover Scholarships

 Am I eligible?

-You can receive a Kids Under Cover Scholarship if you:
+You can apply to receive a Kids Under Cover Scholarship if you:

 Proof of Enrolment